-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.4-5 of 8

-- b.
+- a.
+Review safety, fire, and health information before the inspection, or ask for it when they arrive. - b.
 Bring the materials and equipment they need for the inspection, such as checklists, personal protective equipment, and monitoring equipment.
 They won't bring any personal protective equipment that is unique to the work area. - c.
 Hold an opening conference to tell managers and employees what they plan to inspect.
 They may inspect an entire building or work area, or just a part of a work area. - d.
 Keep records on their findings.
 They will note any hazards corrected on the spot and make sure inspection records reflect the corrections. - e.
 Interview employees and managers in the work areas.
 Employees interviewed have the right to bring any hazards to the attention of the inspectors. - f.
 Immediately notify the manager in charge of a work area about any condition they reasonably expect could cause death or serious injury.
-That manager shall correct the condition immediately or take temporary measures to protect his or her employees. - g.
+That manager shall correct the condition immediately or take temporary measures to protect his or her employees (if possible). - g.
 Hold an exit conference to discuss the inspection results with managers and employees. - h.
 Send the manager in charge and the facility manager a written report on the inspection that will include the procedures followed for the inspection and findings.
 Include any conditions requiring a JSC Form 1240, "JSC Notice of Safety or Health Hazard and Action Plan," as described in Chapter 3.5.
-Reports on safety inspections are sent within 15 days.
-Reports on health inspections or surveys are sent within 30 days after completion. - i.
-Track open hazards in the Hazard Abatement Tracking System kept by the Safety and Test Operations Division.
-See Chapter 3.5 for more details.
+Reports on safety inspections shall be sent within 15 days.
+Reports on health inspections or surveys shall be sent within 30 days after completion. - i.
+Track open hazards in the System for Tracking Audits/Assessments and Reviews (STAR) at https://nsc.nasa.gov/audit/star kept by the Safety and Test Operations Division.
+See Chapter 3.5 for more details...

-2.4.10 Follow-up to an inspection
+2.4.10.
+Follow-up to an inspection